 1. Sea turtles are reptiles that have taken up an oceanic existence.
+These species feed upon a variety of pelagic foods, with jellyfishes being common.
 Terrestrial resources in the Ocean SAMP area are not utilized, and sea turtles are not known to breed or nest in these waters.

-Available data results from sightings, strandings, and/or fishery bycatch data (Kenney and Vigness-Raposa 2009).
+There are no scientifically organized or funded monitoring programs to track population structures, sizes or dynamics of sea turtles in the Ocean SAMP region.
+Any aAvailable data results from sightings, strandings, and/or fishery bycatch data (Kenney and Vigness-Raposa 2009).
 There are six species of sea turtles known from the North Atlantic Ocean (Kenney and Vigness-Raposa 2009).
 All six sea turtles are classified as endangered or threatened, and therefore protected under the U.S. Endangered Species Act.

 - 2. Kenney and Vigness-Raposa (2009) report four (4) species of sea turtles in the Ocean SAMP area: two (2) can be considered common, one (1) as regular, and one (1) as rare (Table 2.10). - 3.
 Kenney and Vigness-Raposa (2009) report details for leatherback sea turtles, noting that sightings generally occurred in continental shelf waters, not in the Ocean SAMP area.
 Those leatherback turtles that do visit the Ocean SAMP area feed upon jellyfishes and other gelatinous prey items.
 The few turtles that are found offshore of the Ocean SAMP area are sighted mostly in the summer and early fall, except for Kemp's Ridleys which is seen mostly in winter, probably as southbound migrants.
-Figure 2.35 shows the seasonal relative abundance of leatherback turtles in the Ocean SAMP area, showing the probability for visitation in the area is highest during summer and fall months.
+Figure 2.35 shows a record of all sightings of leatherback turtles in the Ocean SAMP area between 1974 and 2008the seasonal relative abundance of leatherback turtles in the Ocean SAMP area, showing the probability for visitation in the area is highest during summer and fall months.